Exclusive Lower Eyelid Rejuvenation

 • Minimal risk of looking over-operated or hollow

-• Minimal risk of causing lower eyelid weakness
+• Minimal risk of causing lower eyelid weakness (the puppy dog look)

-• For Dr. Ahn, the ideal candidate has realistic expectations, does not want to look like a different person and simply wants to look fresher, in a natural way.
+• For Dr. Ahn, the ideal candidate has realistic expectations, does not want to look like a different person, and simply wants to look fresher in a natural way.
 Generally, that person is someone in good general health between the ages of 30 and 70.

 • Puffy lower eyelids can make you look tired.

-• Women and men in their 30’s and 40’s are often first concerned about their lower eyes.
+• Women and men in their 30s and 40s are often first concerned about their lower eyes.

 • Blepharoplasty, cosmetic eyelid surgery, corrects these problems and is often performed on both upper and lower eyelids together.